Lee Cagle's Blue Smoke Risin' on the Mountain -- Dulcimer News and Information, Memphis, Tennessee

 Christmas Tunes – This class can be structured to meet the needs of beginner through intermediate players as needed.
 Depending on the length of the workshop and the level of players, approximately four songs can be presented.

-Moving Beyond the Bum-Ditty – This class is for players who know how to play but who are struggling with adding some personality to their playing through a more effective use of strumming.
+Moving Beyond the Bum-Ditty – Advanced Novice to Intermediate -- This class is for players who know how to play but who are struggling with adding some personality to their playing through a more effective use of strumming.
 Using familiar tunes, we will look at techniques to help the student understand the use of strumming and how to advance their strumming to make their playing more exciting and enjoyable.

-Mountain Dulcimer: CSI -- Songs of Crime and Passion – Crime songs have been popular since history began.
-These old-time songs from the early days of the United States, and carried over from Europe include: Tom Dooley, Banks of the Ohio, Knoxville Girl, Willie Moore, and Pretty Polly.
-Novice to Intermediate.
+Mountain Dulcimer: CSI -- Songs of Crime and Passion – Novice to Intermediate -- Crime songs have been popular since history began.
+These old-time songs from the early days of the United States, and carried over from Europe include: Tom Dooley, Banks of the Ohio, Knoxville Girl, Willie Moore, and Pretty Polly

 Bowed Psaltery